-Oregon is home to many beautiful natural hot springs, which are popular destinations for locals and tourists alike.
+Oregon is home to many amazing natural hot springs, which are popular destinations for locals and tourists alike.
 They are located in a variety of scenic regions, from the forests of the Cascade Mountains to the high desert of the eastern part of the state.

 There are several different types of hot springs in Oregon, including those that are developed and have facilities like concrete pools and changing rooms, and more secluded hot pools that are accessible only by hiking.
-Many are on public land and some are on private property that require a fee for access.
+Many are on public land and some are on private property that require a fee to access.

 Why are hot springs in Oregon, hot?